The fj command-line tool

 Debugging

-The -d/-b/-B options drive FlipJump’s interactive debugger.
+The -d/-b/-B options drive FlipJump’s interactive CLI debugger.
 Breakpoints are matched against label names, so they need debug information: when you assemble and run in one go, -d (no path) keeps it in a temporary file for you; when you split the phases, write the debug file at assemble time (--asm -o out.fjm -d dir/debug.fjd) and feed it back at run time (--run out.fjm -d dir/debug.fjd -B label).

 See also